Here are some of the key headlines this week:

 - You can find detailed information about the current position and next steps for each Priority Group on our website, including how to contact us if you are a frontline health & care worker, unpaid carer, or have underlying health conditions: COVID-19 Vaccination - Powys Teaching Health Board (nhs.wales)

-- More than 93% of people in Priority Groups 1-9 have already received their first dose, and nearly a third have double dose protection.
-This also means that nearly 70% of the total adult population in Powys have had their first vaccination.
+- More than 94% of people in Priority Groups 1-9 have already received their first dose, and over 40% have double dose protection.
+This also means that nearly 75% of the total adult population in Powys have had their first vaccination.
 The graph below shows the overall uptake in the county.

 Read more and find previous updates via the PTHB Website Covid Vaccination page.